slnsw/dxlab-mainstreet/README.md

+# NOTE

-NOTE: Site migrate to new server late Jan 2018 - new server is NGINX so .htaccess files don't work Also note sim links need to be created in:
+Site migrate to new server late Jan 2018 - new server is NGINX so .htaccess files don't work Also note sim links need to be created in:

 /srv/www/wp.dxlab.sl.nsw.gov.au/shared/experiments/mainstreet/web/bundles